Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Results

 \subsection{CDT-II architecture and the AI microscope framework}

-CDT-II implements a two-modality architecture that follows the directional logic of the central dogma (\textbf{Fig.~1}).
-Genomic DNA embeddings, generated by Enformer\textsuperscript{3} from sequences centered on perturbation sites, are represented as a $896 \times 3{,}072$ matrix (896 genomic bins spanning approximately 115 kilobases at 128-base-pair resolution, each with a 3,072-dimensional embedding).
+CDT-II implements a two-modality architecture that follows the directional logic of the central dogma (Fig.~1).
+Genomic DNA embeddings, generated by Enformer [3] from sequences centered on perturbation sites, are represented as a $896 \times 3{,}072$ matrix.
 Per-cell RNA expression values for 2,361 genes are encoded by a RawExpressionEncoder that combines learned gene identity embeddings with projected expression values, producing gene-level representations of dimension 512.

-Each modality first passes through self-attention layers\textsuperscript{13} that capture internal structure: two layers for DNA (learning relationships between genomic positions) and one layer for RNA (learning co-regulatory relationships between genes).
-A cross-attention layer then models transcriptional regulation, with RNA representations serving as queries and DNA representations as keys and values---enabling the model to learn which genomic regions are relevant for each gene's regulation.
+Each modality first passes through self-attention layers that capture internal structure: two layers for DNA and one layer for RNA.
+A cross-attention layer then models transcriptional regulation, with RNA representations serving as queries and DNA representations as keys and values.
 All attention operations use 8 heads and preserve the original dimensionality, ensuring that attention maps remain directly interpretable as gene-by-gene or gene-by-position matrices.

-After cross-attention, a Virtual Cell Embedding (VCE)\textsuperscript{10} module integrates DNA and RNA representations into a unified 512-dimensional cell-state vector.
-This integration uses learned attention pooling, which weights each modality's elements based on their relevance.
-A two-layer task head then projects this VCE to predict log2 fold changes for all 2,361 genes simultaneously.
-The complete model contains approximately 21 million parameters (see Online Methods for training details).

-The dataset comprised 15,657 K562 cells from the CRISPRi screen\textsuperscript{12}: 8,250 cells from TSS perturbations (27 genes) and 7,407 cells from SNP perturbations (420 loci).
-Of these, 13,620 cells were used for training and 2,037 cells were reserved for validation.
-Training included 6,213 TSS cells (22 genes) and all 7,407 SNP cells.
-Validation comprised five genes held out entirely at the gene level: \textit{GFI}1\textit{B}, \textit{CD}52, \textit{TFRC}, \textit{CD}44, and \textit{TNFSF}9.
-This gene-level holdout ensures that validation performance reflects generalization to entirely unseen perturbation targets---a stringent test of the model's ability to learn transferable regulatory patterns rather than memorize gene-specific effects.

-The AI microscope framework assigns distinct roles to each component: prediction accuracy is the focus adjustment, the gene set is the objective lens, and attention maps are the image.
-This framing structures the subsequent analyses: we first validate the lens quality through ablation (Fig.~2), confirm proper focus through prediction performance (Fig.~3), and then examine what the microscope reveals (Fig.~4--6).